William-Hill/on_the_go_charlotte/src/pages/blog/2019-09-15-st-thomas-and-miami.md

 Above I mentioned the Eco tour on St. John.
 The guide was well versed in the history of the land, how colonization and invasion has changed it, and what the local conservative efforts are to protect/preserve the land.
 I was able to Hike, kayak, and snorkel for one package deal!
 Oh and I met several giant turtles.
 At the beginning of snorkeling tour portion, we were advised on the hefty fine from touching a protected creature.
 So, if a turtle is swimming toward you, put your hands behind your back so you aren't at fault for contact.
 I had a tiny freak out because I didn't want to harm the turtle when it came up to the surface toward me.
 Pretty sure he saw the panic on my face and found me uninteresting once he surfaced.

-On the menu:
+On the menu- Cuisine:

-On the spot:
+On the spot- Landmark:

-One the town:
+One the town- Event: